whr812756608/Kaggle-Optiver-Trading-at-the-close-30th-place-solution/README.md

 -The link to our team's origin post: https://www.kaggle.com/competitions/optiver-trading-at-the-close/discussion/462650

+-This is a competion with a 3 month forecast period, where all the models in this competition are running against real market data with update in every two week.

+**Origin Post**
 The long journey has ended.
 Thanks to Optiver and Kaggle for hosting this amazing competition.
 Thanks to my teammates @chellyfan and @unknownkid for their incredible effort.
 We ended up in 30th place.
 Here's how our rank changed during each update:

 | Update             | Rank | Rank Change     |